PhysiCell-Tools/python-loader/man/TUTORIAL_python3_vtk.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and Vtk

 [Vtk](https://vtk.org/) the visualization tool kit is a software for image processing, 3D graphics, volume rendering and visualization. \
-Naturaly, we will work here with the [vtk](https://pypi.org/project/vtk/) python binding.
+Naturally, we will work here with the [vtk](https://pypi.org/project/vtk/) python binding.
-Additionaly we will have a look at [fury](https://fury.gl/latest/index.html), a python library for scientific visualization and 3D animations that can read vtk files too.
+Additionally, we will have a look at [fury](https://fury.gl/latest/index.html), a python library for scientific visualization and 3D animations that can read vtk files too.

-### Howto load and visualize a vtk file with the vtk python library
+### How to load and visualize a vtk file with the vtk python library

 Installation.